 Behind the scenes with one of college basketball’s finest, Coach Thad Matta.
 A winning culture is contagious and Matta’s stories from his days with The Ohio State Buckeyes, Xavier Musketeers, and Butler Bulldogs prove that out.
 In this episode, Thad Matta and host of the ClutchTimeout podcast series, Alan Major, provide insights and glimpses about … Read more

 The impact of being a Buckeye both on and off the field.
-In this episode, Eric Kasimov chats with Nate Oliver, Director of the Keith B. Key Buckeye Social Entrepreneurship Program at The Ohio State University, and a key member to the 2007 to 2011 Ohio State Buckeye football program.
-Eric and Nate discuss the power of mentors, the impact of Coach Jim … Read more
+In this episode, Eric Kasimov chats with Nate Oliver, Director of the Keith B. Key Buckeye Social Entrepreneurship Program at The Ohio State University, and a key member of the 2007 to 2011 Ohio State Buckeye football program.
+Eric and Nate discuss the … Read more

 Creating analogies between sports and business.
 In this episode, our SportsEpreneur Founder, Eric Kasimov explains the SportsEpreneur story and why this content platform exists.
 This content platform has developed in incredible ways throughout the years and has lead to amazing opportunities.
 We hope you can learn from Eric’s story of why he built this platform, SportsEpreneur.

 Are you an athlete or entrepreneur looking to learn more about creating your own content that matters?
 We encourage you to check out our Content Matterz platform.
 On this platform, we discuss quick hitting topics in and around the world of content marketing.
 We hope you can learn from us and our stories.